intrinio/csharp-sdk/docs/FilingApi.md

-      var query = "inflation";  // string | Search for notes that contain all or parts of this text var filingStartDate = DateTime.Parse("2018-07-15");  // DateTime? | Limit search to filings on or after this date (optional) var filingEndDate = DateTime.Parse("2018-11-30");  // DateTime? | Limit search to filings on or before this date (optional) var pageSize = 50;  // int? | The number of results to return (optional)  (default to 100) var pageSize2 = 100;  // int? | The number of results to return (optional)  (default to 100)
+      var query = "inflation";  // string | Search for notes that contain all or parts of this text var filingStartDate = DateTime.Parse("2018-07-15");  // DateTime? | Limit search to filings on or after this date (optional) var filingEndDate = DateTime.Parse("2018-11-30");  // DateTime? | Limit search to filings on or before this date (optional) var pageSize = 100;  // int? | The number of results to return (optional)  (default to 100)

       try
       {
-        ApiResponseFilingNotesSearch result = filingApi.SearchNotes(query, filingStartDate, filingEndDate, pageSize, pageSize2);
+        ApiResponseFilingNotesSearch result = filingApi.SearchNotes(query, filingStartDate, filingEndDate, pageSize);
         Console.WriteLine(result.ToJson());
       }
       catch (Exception e)